 Current members of The Library Board of Western Australia are:

 The Board Members can be contacted via email at email@example.com.

 First appointed May 2018.
 Term ends 2022

 Jenny holds a Bachelor of Science (Geology) from The University of Western Australia.
 She has worked in the fields of palaeontology at the Western Australian Museum, the petroleum industry and later as a part owner and manager of businesses in the mineral and geothermal exploration.
-She has also held several other positions including Mayor of the City of Fremantle, Chair of the Rottnest Island Authority, Chair of Spare Parts Puppet Theatre, Inaugural Chair of the Fremantle Prison Trust (following the decommission of the Fremantle Prison) and Deputy Chair of Fremantle Press.
+She has also held several other positions including Councillor and Mayor of the City of Fremantle, Chair of the Rottnest Island Authority, Chair of Spare Parts Puppet Theatre, Chair of the Fremantle Prison Trust (following the decommissioning of Fremantle Prison), and Deputy Chair and acting CEO of Fremantle Press.
 Jenny was re-elected as a City of Fremantle Councillor in 2017.

 First appointed 2012.
 Term (Ex Officio)

 Martin Clery is Assistant Executive Director in the Department of Education's Statewide Services Division.
 In this role he oversees the curriculum and student needs support services delivered to public schools across the state.
 He also represents the Department of Education on a variety of inter-agency policy and advisory groups.